Ibaslogic/Ibaslogic/src/posts/2020-02-11-gatsby-with-contentful-cms/gatsby-with-contentful-cms.md

 })
 ```

 This code ensures that the environment variables are available in the `gatsby-config.js` file.
-And they can be accessed via the global variable `process.env`
+And they can be accessed via the global variable `process.env`.
 Now, update the `spaceId` and the `accessToken` so you have:

 ```js{13,14}
 require("dotenv").config({